Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Results

-The impact of extending the analysis to massive stars can be expressed using \(f_{\ge8}\).
-Across Methods~A and~B we find \(f_{\ge8}\sim(0.6\text{--}1.3)\times10^{-4}\), so the massive star contribution is \(N_{\rm HZ,MW}(\ge8\,M_\odot)\simeq(1.5\text{--}3.5)\times10^{5}\) for the same fiducial \(\dot{M}_\star\) and \(\eta_\oplus\).
 Thus including massive stars changes the Milky-Way total by only \(\Delta N/N \sim 10^{-4}\), because the IMF strongly favours low masses and because high-mass HZ windows are short even when they exist.
-In absolute terms, however, the extension adds of order a few \(10^{5}\) additional potentially habitable Earth analogues at any instant, which is a large number of extra targets even though it is a negligible fraction of the total.
-This statement should be interpreted strictly in the sense of our criteria: it does not imply that such planets host life, but it does increase the number of worlds that meet the adopted habitability filters, and any expectation value for inhabited worlds scales with that absolute count.
+In absolute terms, the extension adds of order a few \(10^{5}\) additional Earth analogues satisfying the adopted climate and retention filters at any instant under the fiducial occurrence normalization.
+This number is conditional on the formation or survival of rocky planets at the wide separations implied by massive-star HZs.
+If such planets are rare or absent around OB stars, then the effective occurrence factor for this population should be reduced accordingly, possibly to zero.
 Method~B reduces the high-mass tail relative to Method~A since enforcing \(a_{\max}=100\) or \(1000\,{\rm AU}\) suppresses multiplicity at high mass, but this difference only affects the already small \(\ge8\,M_\odot\) contribution and leaves the Galaxy-integrated total essentially unchanged.